Apply the following code in the application form

 We've put together everything you need to know, including how to get around Singapore, must visit attractions, hotels, restaurants, and shopping destinations.

-Singapore's finely constructed transportation systems make travelling and commuting within the city-state incredibly fast and efficient.
+Singapore's finely constructed transportation systems make traveling and commuting within the city-state incredibly fast and efficient.

 Not only is it easy to get around the city, but it's also very affordable.